 Fader is an element found on a mixing console used to adjust the level of an audio signal.
 A fader is usually a sliding control that allows a user to adjust the level of the signal up or down.

 Feedback is created when a sound or audio signal is amplified and re-introduced into the same system, resulting in a loop.
-Often recognized in live music whereby a guitar signal is picked up by another microphone on the stage which creates an unpleasant increase in a high-pitched sound.
+Often recognized in live music whereby a guitar signal which could be being fed through a multi effects pedal, is picked up by another microphone on the stage which creates an unpleasant increase in a high-pitched sound.

 A flanger is a type of audio effect that creates a sweeping sound by duplicating audio with a modulated version of itself.
 The new audio is offset in time and continuously modulated to create a sweeping effect.